mobby45/ww-poptracker/README.md

 1. Higher resolution maps.
 I'm still hoping for Temple of the Gods and Forsaken Fortress 3D maps to match other dungeons.
 2. More precise location icons on the Sea Chart map.
-3. Add more "out of logic" checks" where possible.
+3. Add more "out of logic" checks" where possible (probably going to limit this to the more accessible methods, nothing too difficult).
-4. Merge Treasure Salvage onto the main map.

-## Current Issues
+## Important Notes

-1. The new AP implementation seems to have broken Triforce Shard 2 autotracking.
-2. The new AP implementation might have broken Wind Temple - Chest In Middle of Hub Room autotracking.
-Testing has been inconsistent.
+1. The tracker does not and will not support randomized chart locations.
+The tracker will always display vanilla chart locations on the Salvaging map.
+2. The tracker does not currently support obscure logic settings in the YAML.
+Unlikely this will be added, at least anytime soon.

 ## Credits